boots-edu/textbook/source/original/week4.md

 __Classes__  allow us to combine data and methods into a grouping or  _class_  and use that grouping as a data type in our programs\.

-Let’s return to our drawing program and take a look at some of our classes again\.
+Let's return to our drawing program and take a look at some of our classes again\.

 class Color\{